camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka-inbound.md

 2. (If you selected _Credentials_ as the **Authentication type**) In the **Authentication** section, set the relevant credentials.
 For example, `secrets.MY_KAFKA_USERNAME`.
 See the relevant [appendix section](#what-mechanism-is-used-to-authenticate-against-kafka) to find more about Kafka secure authentication.
 3. In the **Kafka** section, set the URL of bootstrap server(s); comma-separated if more than one server required.
 4. In the **Kafka** section, set the topic name.
 5. (Optional) In the **Kafka** section, fill out the field **Additional properties** to set consumer configuration values.
 See the list of supported configurations at the [official Kafka documentation page](https://kafka.apache.org/documentation/#consumerconfigs).
-Also check preconfigured values for the **Kafka Consumer Connector** in the relevant [appendix section](#what-are-default-kafka-consumer-client-properties).
+Additionally, check preconfigured values for the **Kafka Consumer Connector** in the relevant [appendix section](#what-are-default-kafka-consumer-client-properties).
 6. In the **Kafka** section, you can set the **Offsets** for the partition.
-The number of offset specified should match the number of partitions on the current topic.
+The number of offsets specified should match the number of partitions on the current topic.
-7. In the **Kafka** section, you can set the **Auto offset reset** which tells the connector what strategy to use when there is no initial offset in Kafka or if the specified offsets does not exist on the server.
+7. In the **Kafka** section, you can set the **Auto offset reset** which tells the Connector what strategy to use when there is no initial offset in Kafka or if the specified offsets do not exist on the server.
 8. In the **Activation** section, you can set the **Activation Condition**.
-Based on this condition we either start a process instance or do nothing if the condition is not met.
+Based on this condition, we either start a process instance or do nothing if the condition is not met.
 For example, `=(value.itemId = "a4f6j2")`.
 Leave this field empty to trigger your webhook every time.

 ## Activate the Kafka Consumer Connector by deploying your diagram